In this post, we give you 15 good reasons to write poetry.

 - Help you express emotion and feelings.
 Poems are supposed to make you feel something even if you don’t understand them.
 They help you get feelings out.

 It is true that many of these are applicable of all writing, but I hope that I have convinced you that poems are valuable.
+These 15 good reasons to write poetry should inspire you.
 It would be awesome if you would like to join us for this new adventure.

-Look out for details about the 12 Poems Challenge in tomorrow’s post.
+Look out for details about the 12 Poems Challenge and read my Poetry 101 Series:

 by Mia Botha